yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

   >}}

 In OpenGL, colours are stored in channels, and the way they are laid out varies depending on the format used.
-For example, the `RGB` format stores the color channels in the order "Red, Green and Blue", while the `BGR` format stores the channels in the order "Blue, Green and Red".
+For example, the `RGB` format stores the color channels in the order "Red, Green and, Blue," while the `BGR` format stores the channels in the order "Blue, Green, and Red".
-Unfortunately, this latter format isn't supported internally in OpenGL, which caused problems with a number of games that made use of `BGR` textures: their Red and Blue channels were swapped and the final images looked blue-ish.
+Unfortunately, this latter format isn't supported internally by OpenGL, which caused problems with a number of games that made use of `BGR` textures: their Red and Blue channels were swapped and the final images looked blue-ish.

 {{< single-title-imgs
-    "Blue Christina looks nice, but the red in its right place definitely suits the Nixie Tubes much better in `Steins;Gate My Darling's Embrace`"
+    "Blue Christina looks nice, but the red hue definitely suits the Nixie Tubes much better in Steins;Gate: My Darling's Embrace"
     "./sg1.jpg"
     "./sg2.jpg"
   >}}

 The solution to this problem then was to reorder the Blue and Red channels in the copy uploaded into the GPU.
-Reordering the graphical information of an image to process it in the graphic card is called swizzling, so what this PR does is to copy the values of the Red channel into the Blue channel and vice-versa, a process that can be exploited through parallel computation.
+Reordering the graphical information of an image to process it in the graphics card is called swizzling, so what this PR does is copy the values of the Red channel into the Blue channel and vice-versa, a process that can be exploited through parallel computation.
 This way, the problem with OpenGL is directly bypassed on the GPU, and games can render as they should on the screen.

 ## General bug fixes and improvements